Brighton, Boston: Education

-Brighton was home to many Catholic schools, many of which have closed: Our Lady of the Presentation in Oak Square (closed 2005), Saint Gabriel's, behind Saint Elizabeth Medical Center (closed 1970), Saint Sebastian's School in the Oak Square Heights (moved to Needham in 1977).
+Brighton was historically home to many Catholic schools, many of which have closed.
 Our Lady of Presentation School is currently under study for landmark status by the Boston Landmarks Commission.
 Remaining are Saint Columbkille's School on Arlington Street (K–8) and St. Joseph's Preparatory Academy (formerly Mount St. Joseph Academy), a co-educational high school located on Cambridge Street.
-The EF International Language School, an English and college preparatory school for international students, is located on Lake Street.
-The City of Boston leases the former Hamilton Elementary School building on Chestnut Hill Avenue to Bais Yaakov High School for Girls and Torah Academy of Brookline; Shaloh House Hebrew Day School is several blocks away.
+The Boston campus of EF Education First, an English and college preparatory school for international students, is located on Lake Street.